top of page

 image1-1.jpeg

-Stephanie Valentino
+Stephanie Valentino-Logston

 Stephanie Valentino has been dancing, singing, and performing in Lexington, KY for the majority of her life.
 Stephanie has taught dance and choreographed at the Academy for Creative Excellence, Stage Right Acting, and Innovation Arts Academy.
 She has also worked on countless productions at many of Fayette County's public schools.
 During the school year, she teaches English Language Learners at Yates Elementary.
 Some of her favorite performance credits include Margot in Legally Blonde the Musical and Tinkerbell in Peter Pan.
 Some of Stephanie's favorite choreography projects include Xanadu Jr., Matilda, and 13 Jr.